 1. You are the only signing authority

 Most business owners give themselves final authority… all the time.
-But what happens if you’re away for a couple of days and a significant supplier needs to be paid?
+But what happens if you’re away for a few days and a significant supplier must be paid?

 2. Your revenue is flat

 Flat revenue from one year to the next can be a sign you are a hub in a hub-and-spoke model.
 Like forcing water through a hose, you have only so much capacity.
 No matter how efficient you are, every business that depends on its owner reaches capacity at some point.

 Consider narrowing your product and service line by eliminating technically complex offers that require your personal involvement and, instead, focus on selling fewer things to more people.